 Check out this post if you’re planning a 10 Days Road Trip Itinerary in New Zealand South Island

-Admire The Southern Alps in Rob Roy Glacier Track
+Admire the Southern Alps on the Rob Roy Glacier Track

-Located in Mount Aspiring National Park, Rob Roy Glacier Track is yet another one of the top things to do in Wanaka.
+Located in Mount Aspiring National Park, Rob Roy Glacier Track is yet another one of the top places to visit in Wanaka.

 I’d recommend this only for those who have a car, as the track starts in the parking lot, slightly more than an hour drive from Wanaka town through Matukituki Valley Road.